Donix212/urop-hybrid-mesh-net/src/sixlowpan/doc/sixlowpan.rst

 The following examples have been created to show the 6lowPAN-ND usage:

-* ``example-sixlowpan-nd-basic.cc``: A simple example showing the setup of 4 6LNs registering with and pinging a 6LBR node once.
+* ``example-sixlowpan-nd-basic.cc``: A simple example showing the setup of n 6LNs registering with and pinging a 6LBR node once.

-The following test have been created to verify the correct behavior of 6lowPAN-ND:
+The following tests have been created to verify the correct behavior of 6lowPAN-ND:

 * ``sixlowpan-nd-packet-test.cc``: Contains unit tests that validate helper methods for parsing and validating 6LoWPAN-ND packets, including NS(EARO) and NA(EARO) formats.
 * ``sixlowpan-nd-reg-test.cc``: Verifies basic address registration flows between 1-20 6LNs and a 6LBR, including successful and failed registration scenarios, as well as multicast RS binary backoff behaviour.